element-foundation/construction-paper/Construction-Paper.md

 Jonny decides he wants to gain more exposure to yield.
 His initial capital of 10 ETH can enable him, through the Element Protocol, to free up his locked capital.
 For the sake of simplicity, this example uses a one-year lockup.

 1. Jonny mints YTs and PTs into the Yearn yETH vault providing 20% APY.
-2. Jonny now has 10 ptETH representing his principal and 10 ytETH representing the yield to be accumulated over the next year.
+2. Jonny now has 10 eP:yETH representing his principal and 10 eY:yETH representing the yield to be accumulated over the next year.
-3. Due to people minting and staking YTs and an active market, Jonny may now sell his principal of 10 ptETH to reinvest.
+3. Due to people minting and staking YTs and an active market, Jonny may now sell his principal of 10 eP:yETH to reinvest.
 4. PTs are going for a 10% fixed rate yield on ETH.
 He sells his principal at a discount for ETH, receiving 9 ETH.
 5. Jonny now has 9 ETH and full exposure to 20% APY on 10 ETH.
 He is now free to reinvest the 9 ETH into any other position or mint and leverage further.